• Skip to primary navigation

 Children are thinkers.
 They’re forever fascinating us with the things they think they see or hear.
 They wrestle with right and wrong and how to handle situations even when they’re very young.

-Use your own means of creating quiet time; at bedtime… when you’re in the car…or in a special quiet place that you go with no TV, no smart phone, no video games.
+Use your own means of creating quiet time; at bedtime… when you’re in the car…or in a special quiet place that you go with no TV, no smartphone, and no video games.
 If you don’t have such a place, create it.

 And if your children are fortunate enough to have grandparents in their lives, use that connection as a time for thinking and planning.
 The older generation may be in a better position to provide that quiet space that is so daunting to find in the busy lives of parents and their children.